Skip to main content

 2. Create billing entity

-Use a valid access token and make a POST call to the /v1/commerce/billing/billing-entities endpoint with all required request parameters.
-On successful billing entity creation, the PayPal server returns a billing entity ID.
+Use a valid access token and make a POST call to the /v1/commerce/billing/billing-entities endpoint.
+Include the following parameters:

 curl -X POST -L 'https://api-m.sandbox.paypal.com/v1/commerce/billing/billing-entities' \